 Kanban & Digital Operations

-Before I joined Spark Ventures I had always been frustrated with the planning (or lack thereof) of non BAU work.
-Basically anything that fell outside of Incident, Problem & Change that was usually captured in a Service Management tool.
-To ensure better planning and alignment with the Spark Ventures software delivery team we adopted and adapted Agile methodologies by using Kanban for the IT Operations teams as a way of planning out work that required operational resource to complete.
-At the time Spark Ventures had a large software development team using Jira to run and plan their sprints.
-As we already had the expertise within Ventures, so Jira was chosen as our Kanban tool of choice.
-It also fitted in nicely with our “Cloud First” approach to applications consumed by Spark Ventures.
+Before I joined Spark Ventures (the R&D group of New Zealand’s largest Telco, Spark NZ) I had always been frustrated with the planning (or lack thereof) of non-BAU work.
+Basically, anything that fell outside of Incident, Problem & Change was usually captured in an IT Service Management (ITSM) tool.
+To ensure better planning and alignment with the Spark Ventures software delivery team we adopted and adapted Agile methodologies by using Kanban for the IT Operations teams as a way of planning out work that required operational resources to complete.

 What is our Operational setup?